-WHS became famous for his opposition of Satī and his independent opinions of economy, and still more for his determination in the suppressing of the Thags.
+Sleeman became famous for his opposition of Satī and his independent opinions of economy, and still more for his determination in the suppressing of the Thags.
 His Rambles and Recollections is full od descriptions of local customs.
 His Account of Wolves gave Kipling the idea for The Jungle Book.
 Beside wolf children he believed in phrenology.
 He was fluent in Hindi-Urdu and knew several other languages.

 Publications: Ramaseeana, or a Vocabulary of the Peculiar Language used by the Thugs.
-1836.
+270+515 p.
+Calcutta 1836.

 – An Account of Wolves nurturing children in their Dens.
+15 p.
 Plymouth 1852.

 Sources: Buckland, Dictionary; Wikipedia with portrait.